Bashmaks/static_site/README.md

 # static_site
-boot.dev "Build a Static Site Generator in Python" course
+"Build a Static Site Generator in Python" course from boot.dev